gurvirdhillon/boxing_ring_etl/README.md

 ## About Section

-This project combined two datasets into the ETL pipeline.
-The project aims to combine a boxers data with information about fight results.
+This project builds an end-to-end ETL pipeline that integrates two separate boxing datasets: one containing detailed fighter attributes and another capturing individual fight outcomes.
+The pipeline cleans, standardizes, and merges these sources into a single, analysis-ready dataset.
+By combining fighter profiles with their historical results, the project enables richer insights into performance and trend within professional boxing.

 ## Index Section